mavel-x/space_pics/README.md

 # space_pics
-Fetch images from NASA and SpaceX and save them on disk.
+Post images from NASA and SpaceX on a Telegram channel.

 ## How to Install